whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-24-Birchbox-Limited-Edition-Charmed-Life-Box-Review-Coupon.md

 <p>This mirror was made exclusively for Birchbox as well, so I estimated the value based on another compact snap mirror they have on their website that's selling for $24.</p>

 <p>This is such a great item to travel with and perfect for me as I do travel quite a bit.
-Not all hotels have mirrors that are strategically positioned so that I can put on my makeup comfortably, and that's where this folding mirror will come handy.
+Not all hotels have mirrors that are strategically positioned so that I can put on my makeup comfortably, and that's where this folding mirror will come in handy.
 Can't wait to use this for my New Year's vacay!</p>

 <p>Here's another look at the mirror from the side:</p>
 <center><a href="https://www.birchbox.com/invite/whatsupmailbox" target="_blank">